Black bag enquiries

 Black bag-related enquiries: 044 802 2900

-Households may put out seven black, four green and an unlimited number of blue bags on their weekly collection day.
+Households may put out seven black, four green and an unlimited number of blue/clear bags on their weekly collection day.

 Additional tied bundles of branches are allowed if they are shorter than a metre in length and can be picked up by one person.

 BLUE/CLEAR bags are for non-soiled recyclable materials, including plastic, paper, card board, glass etc.